sugarlabs/sugar-docs/src/contributing.md

   those for past or future versions of Python, or past releases of Fedora, Ubuntu or libraries.

-* [ ] for Python 3 Activities, copy the bundle to `~aslo-v4/aslo/bundles`
+* [ ] for Python 3 Activities, copy the bundle to `~activities-v4/bundles`, and trigger
-  and verify if your bundle is visible on v4.activities.sugarlabs.org
+  a rebuild of the static site using `rebuild-aslo` command, verify if your bundle is visible on https://v4.activities.sugarlabs.org .
+For more information, it is recommended to take a look at the   [Activities4 wiki page](https://wiki.sugarlabs.org/go/Service/activities4)

 Modifying Sugar